S3ooodi90/ReferenceImplementation/dmgen_ui/README.md

         c.
 Are any two/three columns used together as a rate, proportion or ratio?
             - Select: numerator, denominator, result value

+        d.
+Do you have a URL that points to a definition of this data column?

     6. Offer to allow user to change the column header.
 Use the header to create the 'label' for each RMC.
         a.
 In a more advanced version prompt the user for data provenance model (Subject, Provider, Audit, etc.).